How Far Are We from Generating Missing Modalities with Foundation Models?

-\textbf{Downstream Task Evaluation.} To further evaluate the effectiveness of different paradigms on downstream tasks, we report classification performance on four datasets under a 70\% missing rate, using F1-score and average precision (AP) as metrics (see Figure~\ref{fig:radio}).
-For simplicity, we adopt ImageBind's encoder as the modality encoder, freeze its weights, and attach a trainable multi-layer perceptron (MLP) for classification.
-Training details are provided in the appendix.
+To further evaluate the effectiveness of different paradigms on downstream tasks, we report classification performance on four datasets under a 70\% missing rate, using F1-score and average precision (AP) as metrics (see Fig.~\ref{fig:radio}).

-The performance trends in Figure~\ref{fig:radio} closely mirror those observed in Figure~\ref{fig:comprehensive}: both Paradigm 2 and Paradigm 3 outperform Paradigm 1, and the GPT-4o-based variant of Paradigm 3 achieves the best overall performance across all datasets.
-Notably, on the COCO2014 dataset, Paradigm 3 (4o) achieves classification accuracy that nearly matches the performance of a baseline trained with the complete baseline.
+The performance trends in Fig.~\ref{fig:radio} closely mirror those observed in Fig.~\ref{fig:comprehensive}: both Paradigm 2 and Paradigm 3 outperform Paradigm 1, and the GPT-4o-based variant of Paradigm 3 achieves the best overall performance across all datasets.
+Notably, on the COCO2014 dataset, Paradigm 3 (4o) achieves classification accuracy that nearly matches the performance of a baseline trained with the complete data.
 This suggests that Paradigm 3 (4o) provides strong semantic reconstructions that are comparable to original data—a phenomenon similar to data augmentation, as also discussed in prior work~\cite{liu2024best}.